microsoft/promptflow/docs/how-to-guides/manage-connections.md

 ::::{tab-set}
 :::{tab-item} CLI
 :sync: CLI
-The commands below show how to update exisiting connections with new values:
+The commands below show how to update existing connections with new values:
 ```bash
 # Update an azure open ai connection with a new api base
 pf connection update -n my_azure_open_ai_connection --set api_base='new_value'